Door Lock Compliance: What Business Owners Need to Know

-Unfortunately, when you run your own business, you’ve got a lot on your plate as it is; how are you supposed to find the time to make sure the door locks on your commercial property are up to ADA and/or HIPAA standards?
-We’ve taken some of the time and hassle out of the process by summarizing the basic components of each act’s compliance requirements as they relate to door locks.
-Ultimately, by ensuring that your property’s locks are in compliance, you can keep your clients and employees safer while reducing your own liability in the process.
+How can busy business owners make sure the door locks on a commercial property are up to ADA and/or HIPAA standards?
+We’ve taken some of the hassles out of the process by summarizing each act’s compliance requirements as they relate to door locks.

 Understanding ADA Door Lock Compliance

 All commercial properties are required to maintain ADA compliance.
-Therefore, regardless of the type of business you may run or the specific industry you’re in, you must follow these door and lock requirements if you own a commercial property.
+Regardless of the type of business you run, the building must meet these accessibility lock requirements.

 Understanding HIPAA Door Lock Compliance

 The Health Insurance Portability and Accountability Act (HIPAA) was passed in 1996 to secure confidential health information for patients.
 HIPAA compliance applies to specific industries.
 Most healthcare facilities or businesses which handle protected patient records are required to follow HIPAA guidelines.

 HIPAA requires that door locks be used to protect patient privacy.
 Documents with sensitive medical information need to be stored in secured areas.
 These secured areas should:

 - Only be accessible by authorized personnel using the proper keys or access control system.